livinter/MyNQL/README.md

 ## History

-A lightweight concept and implementation for recomendation.
+A lightweight concept and implementation for recommendation.

 ## Concept